 On the other hand, we can decrease the number of points to make the function appear

 more jagged.
-We can change the length.out
+We can change the length.out argument to adjust the number of

 points.

-The function below "wraps" the code we used above to plot the function f(x) = sin(x)
+The function below "wraps" the code we used above to plot the function f(x) = sin(x).

 Its only argument is the number of points to use.
 The function returns nothing, and instead